vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 process called _node attestation_.
 This process utilizes environmental context (for example the AWS EC2 metadata API or Kubernetes PSATs) to identify a node and assign it a SPIFFE ID.
-The server then issues the node an identity in the form of an x509 SVID.
+The server then issues the node an identity in the form of a x509 SVID.
 Shown below is an example registration for a node:

 ```shell
 /opt/spire/bin/spire-server entry create \